donovanodom/donovanodom/README.md

 </div>

 ## About me:
- My name is Donovan, or Don- I’m a FullStack Web Developer residing in Seattle, WA.
-My specialties include in React, JavaScript & Redux frontend & Ruby/RoR backend.
+My name is Donovan, I’m a Software Engineer residing in Seattle, WA and employed at Climate where my team develops digital farming web applications.
+My specialties include in React, JavaScript, TypeScript, Redux & GraphQL.
 I enjoy organizing ways to make web development efficient, coordinating innovative & communicative ways to meet client arrangements & most of all, building projects and implementing new technologies to challenge myself as a developer.
-Web3 & cloud services are my new endeavors as I study Solidity and the Ethereum network in tandem with AWS.

-As an alumni of Flatiron school for Computer Software Engineering, I am looking forward to advancing my career and implementing my skills in the tech industry, as well as furthering my education in the field & being a resource for others who have a passion for tech.

 To contact me, please email: dodomdev@gmail.com